 We used a global land systems map for the year 2000 (Eitelberg et al., 2016; van Asselen and Verburg, 2012) and a global land systems change model (CLUMondo) (van Asselen and Verburg, 2013) to examine land-use change across the globle.
 Spatially explicit land-use change models are important tools to analyze potential land-use trajectories for ecological analysis (e.g. Jetz et al., 2007; LaSorte et al., 2017) and provide information to evaluate policy options.
 The CLUMondo model simulates land-use change at an approximately 9.3 x 9.3 km spatial resolution based on regional demands for goods and resources dependent on factors that promote or constrain land conversion.
 The modelling approach goes beyond other global land-use models by distinguishing land systems that combine land cover with indicators of land use.
 This way we are able to distinguish more realistically the mosaics of land use that are relevant to biodiversity.
 Changes in land-use are simulated using empirically quantified relations between land systems, biophysical location and socio-economic factors, in combination with dynamic modeling of competition between different land systems.
 Model outputs are based on a land systems classification representing combinations of land cover, land use intensity and livestock presence.

-We used the CLUMondo model to simulate land system change for three shared socioeconomic pathway (SSP) scenarios, which allow us to compare the change in land cover between 2000 and 2050 for each scenario.
+We used the CLUMondo model to simulate land system change for three shared socioeconomic pathway (SSP) scenarios, which allow us to compare the predicted change in land cover between 2000 and 2050 for each scenario.
 In implementing the three SSP scenarios, model settings are according to the SSP narratives (O’Neill et al., 2014) while demand for agricultural commodities and livestock are derived from assessments with the integrated assessment model IMAGE (Stehfest et al., 2014) at the level of world regions.
-Climate change is taken into account by incorporating change in temperate and precipitation drivers and in suitability for cropland conversion.
+Climate change is taken into account by incorporating change in temperature and precipitation drivers and in suitability for cropland conversion.
 Data used to determine the influence of climate change in CLUMondo was obtained from the Worldclim database (Hijmans et al. 2005) and the FAO’s database on Global Agro-Ecological Zones (IIASA/FAO 2012).
 Climate change radiative forcing is projected to be approximately 6W/m2 by 2100 for the three SSPs, which, by 2050 is equivalent to the RCP 4.5 and RCP 6 scenarios, or the SRES B1 scenario (IPCC 2014).

 The Sustainability Scenario (SSP1) and the Regional Nationalism scenario (SSP3) represent contrasting low and high challenges to mitigation and adaptation, respectively (Riahi et al., 2017).
 In SSP1, development strategies shift globally towards sustainability.
 Investments in education and health accelerate the demographic transition amid economic growth that focuses more broadly on improving human well-being and reducing inequality among and within countries.
 Consumption is directed towards low material growth and lower resource and energy intensity.
 In SSP3, countries experience heightened nationalism, competitiveness and security concerns and regional conflicts that drive a policy agenda oriented toward domestic and regional security issues.
 Countries focus on achieving energy and food security goals within their own regions at the expense of broader-based development.
 Population growth is high in developing countries and low in industrialized countries.
 Environmental concerns remain a low international priority, resulting in strong environmental degradation in some regions.
 The intermediate scenario (Business-as-Usual, SSP2) captures moderate challenges to mitigation and adaptation, with historically consistent trends in technological, economic and societal progress.
 Population growth continues to rise over the next few decades before leveling off mid-century.